levelup-cist2100/Business-Model-Canvas-MD-template/Financial_Plan.md

 (5) Marketing Services were estimated by estimating a $60,000 salary for a marketing director and $15,000 in captial for using in SEO and Paid Advertising.<br>
 (6) Content Creation is the largest initial expense.
 The assumptions are based on hiring 6 independent contractors to assist in content creation, one for each of our initial courses, at a cost of $40,000 / year based on estimates from reference 7.<br>
 (7) Payroll and Accounting is estimated using refereces 9 and 10.
 A salary of $49,000 / year for an accountant and a cost of $42,000 / year in payroll services.
 (8) Equipment costs are estimated by references ...
 Assumptions were that 10 business class laptops were needed at $1,000 per.
+Cost of purchasing a server and rack are estimated at $2,500.
+Costs of ancillary equipment: Modem $300, Professional Microphone $400, Miscellanious equipment cost $2,000 (both initially and annually).